-19.1 Absolute Maximum Ratings
+19.1 Absolute Maximum Ratings\

-Temperature under Bias -55°C to +125°C
+Temperature under Bias ......-55°C to +125°C

-Storage Temperature -65°C to +150°C
+Storage Temperature .....-65°C to +150°C

-Absolute Maximum V{cc} 3.96 V

-All Output Voltages with Respect to Ground -0.6 V to 4.2 V (Max V{CC} of 3.6 V + 0.6 V)
+All Input Voltages (except $V{CC}$ but including NC pins) with Respect to Ground ....-0.6 V to $V{CC}$ + 0.6 V

-All Input Voltages with Respect to Ground (excluding V{CC} pin, including NC pins) -0.6 V to 4.2 V (Max V{CC} of 3.6 V + 0.6 V)
+All Output Voltages with Respect to Ground ....-0.6 V to $V{CC}$ + 0.6 V

-Notice: Stresses beyond those listed under "Absolute Maximum Ratings" can cause permanent damage to the device.
-This is a stress rating only and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of this specification is not implied.
-Exposure to absolute maximum rating conditions for extended periods can affect device reliability.
+Notice: Stresses beyond those listed under "Absolute Maximum Ratings" might cause permanent damage to the device.
+The "Absolute Maximum Ratings" are stress ratings only and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of this specification is not implied.
+Exposure to absolute maximum rating conditions for extended periods might affect device reliability.
 Voltage extremes referenced in the "Absolute Maximum Ratings" are intended to accommodate short duration undershoot/overshoot conditions and does not imply or guarantee functional device operation at these levels for any extended period of time.